Lab 0: Getting Started (Windows Setup)

 A folder named cs61a will appear on your Desktop.
 You can verify this by using the ls command again or by checking your Desktop using File Explorer.

-At this point, let's create some more directories.
-First, make sure you are in the cs61a directory, path should be C:\Users\<USER>\Desktop\cs61a, with the path before \Desktop\cs61a potentially being different.
+Now, let's create some more directories.
+First, make sure you are in the cs61a directory, which should be in a path like C:\Users\<USER>\Desktop\cs61a where <USER> is your actual username.
 Then, create two new folders, one called projects and the other called lab.
-Both should be inside of your cs61a folder:
+Both should be inside your cs61a folder:

 mkdir projects